monpeco/HKUx-HKU_08x/module2-payment-cryptocurrencies-and-blockchain/module2.md

 #### Module 2 Payment, Cryptocurrencies and Blockchain   Industry Showcase: The Benefits from New Payment Stacks - Applications of Ripple for Standard Chartered Bank  Industry Showcase: The Benefits from New Payment Stacks - Applications of Ripple for Standard Chartered Bank

+### Industry Showcase: The Benefits from New Payment Stacks - Applications of Ripple for Standard Chartered Bank

+Standard Chartered Bank
+believes in using new and advanced technologies to bring a better experience to our clients.
+Since our first collaboration with Ripple in December 2015, we have made significant progress in enhancing the overall security of trade finance invoicing through the adoption of distributed ledger technology.
+We, together with Axis Bank,
+launched a cross-border payments platform in 2017 which connects corporates between Singapore and India.
+Ripple allows Standard Chartered to provide our clients real-time payment services with visibility, traceability and full transparency.
+With all transacting parties
+connecting to the same blockchain network, customers are able to process payments in real-time with end-to-end tracking, pre-validated transaction, and see all the fees upfront.
+It helps reduce the risk of late payment as well as to provide certainty as to when and how much of the money would arrive at the beneficiary.
+As blockchain records cannot be altered once they are created, the technology helps financial institutions' reconciliations of payments, improve working capital allocations and reduce the amount of time back-office staff spent handling errors.
+Standard Chartered has been using Ripple’s solution in many parts of its business, including global trade payments, e-commerce payments, international payroll and pensions, and international corporate dividends.
+Whether it is a global supply chain doing real-time cross border transactions, a corporate selling goods globally over the Internet or an international firm paying salaries to its overseas employees,
+Ripple makes payment easier, faster, and more efficient than ever before.

+---

+#### Module 2 Payment, Cryptocurrencies and Blockchain   Module 2 Conclusion Quiz   Conclusion Quiz: Question 1